UT-CHG/PolyADCIRC/doc/index.rst

 :program:`GridData` is a :program:`FORTRAN` program originally developed by Seizo Tanaka (ST3) and C.H.Lab., University of Notre Dame.

-This code also extends the :program:`PolyADCIRC` framework to interface with a slightly modifed version of :program:`Subdomain ADCIRC v.50`. :program:`Subdomain ADCIRC v.50` was developed by Alper Altuntas and Jason Simon under the direction of John Baugh; Department of Civil, Construction, and Enviromental Engineering North Carolina State University (NCSU), Raleigh, NC 27695.

 All code documented here is written for Linux with a bash shell.
 It can be modified for other shells.
 This code requires `GNU Parallel
 <http://www.gnu.org/software/parallel/>`_ to be installed in order to run
 properly.

-.. note:: If you plan on making ANY changes to the repos make a NEW branch!

 Contents: